bfrascher/passpy/docs/index.rst

 .. _ZX2C4's pass: http://www.passwordstore.org

 passpy saves your passwords in gpg encrypted files and optionally uses git as a revision tool.
-All files are stored inside ``~/.password-store`` (or any other location) and can be organised into folders.
+All files are stored inside the directory given by the `PASSWORD_STORE_DIR` environment variable (`~/.password-store` if not set) and can be organised into folders.
 You can also just copy the whole store to have your passwords available where ever you like.

 Installation
 ------------